An efficient probabilistic hardware architecture for diffusion-like models

 Generally, if $r_{yy}$ is close to 1, gradients were estimated using far-from-equilibrium samples and were likely of low quality.
 If it is close to zero, the samples should be close to equilibrium and produce high-quality gradient estimates.
-See Appendix~\ref{sec:acorr} for further discussion.
+See Appendix~\ref{app:autocorr} for further discussion.

 The destabilizing effect of non-equilibrium sampling is apparent from the blue curves in Fig.~\ref{fig:fmnist_main}~(b).
 At the beginning of training, both quality and $r_{yy}$ increase, indicating that the multimodality of the data is being imprinted on the model.
-Then $r_{yy}$ becomes so large that the quality of the gradient starts to decline, resulting in a plateau and, ultimately, a degradation of the model's quality.
+As training progresses and the energy landscape becomes more rugged, $r_{yy}$ becomes so large that the quality of the gradient starts to decline, resulting in a plateau and, ultimately, a degradation of the model's quality.

 Denoising alone significantly stabilizes training.
 Because the transformation carried out by each layer is simpler, the distribution that the model must learn is less complex and, therefore, easier to sample from.
 The orange curve in Fig.~\ref{fig:fmnist_main}~(b) shows the training dynamics for a typical denoising model.
 The autocorrelation and performance remain good for much longer than the MEBM.